jaapp/ha-marstek/README.md

 The integration provides three services for configuring manual mode schedules.
 Manual mode allows you to define up to 10 time-based schedules that control when the battery charges/discharges and at what power level.

 > Select the **battery device** for all schedule services.
-The integration resolves the correct manual mode button automatically.
+The integration targets the correct device coordinator automatically.

 > **Note:** The Marstek Local API does not support reading schedule configurations back from the device.
 Schedules are write-only, so the integration cannot display currently configured schedules.